Areas of focus

 At Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, health care delivery researchers operationalize the center's mission by focusing on three main guiding principles:

-- Supporting strong science for immediate impact on clinical practice
+- Supporting methodologically rigorous science and health care delivery projects likely to have an immediate impact on Mayo Clinic's clinical practice

-- Providing education and competitively awarded funding opportunities within Mayo Clinic to advance the science of health care delivery
+- Providing education and competitively awarded funding opportunities within Mayo Clinic to advance the science of health care delivery.
+Opportunities include:

 - Secondary database analysis